zenotech/MyCluster/README.md

 By default MyCluster will try and detect the underlying scheduler but this can be overridden by setting the MYCLUSTER_SCHED environment variable.
 This should be set to a string name of a Python class that implements the `mycluster.schedulers.base.Scheduler` class.

 #### Override the submission template
 In some cases you may want to override the submission templates, for example if you want to include additional parameters or scheduler commands.
-To do this set the MYCLUSTER_TEMPLATE environment variable to the template you wish to use.
+To do this set the MYCLUSTER_TEMPLATE environment variable to the jinja template you wish to use.
+See mycluster/schedulers/templates for the base templates.

 ## Command Line
 MyClusyter installs the "mycluster" cli command.